 Operating our rescue for the past 20+ years, we have had many losses of the canine kind -- those dogs that were fortunate enough to find their forever families, and those that lived out their lives with us.
 As we all know, dogs live to love us and pass away much too soon.

 We have been so fortunate to count among our supporters many new friends who we have come to consider family.
 Until recently, we have not had to say farewell to any of these dear friends...
-But, it is with a heavy heart that we design a new page for our website to say goodbye to those very special people who have become part of our "dog family."
+But, it is with a heavy heart that we design a new page on our website to say goodbye to those very special people who have become part of our rescue family.

 Pat (aka "The Dog Lady")